Rational-Being/Sleuth/README.md

 The `decode_image` function returns the extracted hidden message as a string.
 If an error occurs during decoding, it returns `None`.

 You can use these functions in your Flask application to handle the encoding and decoding of steganographic images.

+## audio_denc.py

+The `audio_denc.py` file contains two functions for encoding and decoding steganographic messages within audio files using the Least Significant Bit (LSB) technique.

+### encode_audio

+The `encode_audio` function encodes a given message into an audio file using LSB steganography.
+It takes three parameters:

+- `audio_path` (str): The path to the input audio file.
+- `message` (str): The message to be encoded.
+- `output_path` (str): The path where the encoded audio file will be saved.

+The function uses the `pydub` library to load the audio file, convert the samples to a numpy array, and then iterates through each sample to hide the message in the least significant bit.
+If the message is too long to encode in the given audio file, the function raises a `ValueError`.

+### decode_audio

+The `decode_audio` function decodes a message from an audio file using LSB steganography.
+It takes one parameter:

+- `audio_path` (str): The path to the input audio file.

+The function uses the `pydub` library to load the audio file, convert the samples to a numpy array, and then iterates through each sample to extract the hidden message from the least significant bit.
+The binary representation of the message is then converted back to a string format.

+The `decode_audio` function returns the decoded message as a string.

+You can use these functions in your Flask application to handle the encoding and decoding of steganographic messages in audio files.